 Masters in Curriculum and Instruction programs stress instructional design.
 This is an area important to dedicated educators who are concerned about student achievement and how to motivate their students to perform better.
 With a keen understanding of the learning process, teachers are better equipped to help students to understand what they are being taught.
 Curriculum and Instruction Masters programs advance the ability to design course materials for a specific student population.
 They may also highlight a content element or look for a program that focuses on a subject.
 Stem education is one example.

-Popular Schools with Curriculum & Instruction Masters Degrees in Buffalo
+Popular Schools with Masters in Curriculum & Instruction Programs in Buffalo

 About Instructional Coordinators